Salesforce (im_salesforce)

 LoginDomain

 An optional directive to specify a different domain for OAuth application authorization.
 By default, login.salesforce.com is used.
-For sandbox environment, specify test.salesforce.com.
+For a sandbox environment, specify test.salesforce.com.

 Login

 This mandatory directive specifies the username of your Salesforce org account, e.g., mylogin@domain.com.
+For a sandbox environment, should be appended with .sandbox_name.
+For example, if the sandbox name is test, the login user1@acme.com becomes user1@acme.com.test.

 Password